-We send around 50 million emails every day, so we've got a LOT of data.
+We send around 200-300 million emails every day, so we've got a LOT of data.
 With lots of data, we can try to answer tough questions like this one.
 Enter the Email Genome Project.
-We scanned over a billion emails to identify general trends.
+We scanned over a billion emails to identify general trends and help you determine the best time to send your campaign using our send time optimization tool.
 Here are a few of our observations and some suggestions:

 - More people open email during the day than at night.
 You may find that changing the time that you send your emails will change your percentage of opens.

 - More emails are sent during the week than on weekends, with Tuesday and Thursday being the highest volume days.
 Changing which day you send your emails may improve your open and click rates

 - More links lead to more clicks.
 Placing a particular link in your content more than once may increase the number of clicks for that link.

 The general trends are a starting point, but your list may perform better by going against some or all of those trends.
 We have some ways you can test and evaluate your specific date to identify specific trends for your list(s) to find your best sending time: